gotomoon/astro-tutorial-i11n/README.md

-# Astro "Build a Blog" Project - Completed

-This is the project you'll build with the [Astro Tutorial](https://docs.astro.build/en/tutorial/0-introduction/).
-Use this code to compare to your own, or explore to see how the basics of a blog are built in Astro!

-This branch contains the state of the project after completing the basic tutorial, [Unit 6.3](https://docs.astro.build/en/tutorial/6-islands/3/).

-The [`content collections`](https://github.com/withastro/blog-tutorial-demo/tree/content-collections) branch is the completed project branch after the optional Content Collections extension in unit [6.4](https://docs.astro.build/en/tutorial/6-islands/4/).
+# Astro Bilingual Implementation on Astro Official Tutorial Blog Project"

+This is internalization implementation of the project, [Astro Tutorial](https://docs.astro.build/en/tutorial/0-introduction/).

+This project has Korean as the default language and English as the second language.
+However, you should be able to add and change the languages easily.